Constraining Lorentz and parity violations in gravity with multiband gravitational wave observations: Results

 \section{Results}

 In this section, we present constraints on parity- and Lorentz-violating energy scales from both single-detector and multiband GW observations.
 The analysis evaluates five detectors, the ground-based detectors CE and ET, and the space-based detectors LISA, Taiji, and TianQin; as well as two multiband observational networks: Network A (CE+ET+LISA+Taiji) and Network B (CE+ET+LISA+TianQin).
 To assess the impact of source properties, we employ two representative binary black hole events: the high-SNR ``golden" GW250114-like event and the massive binary GW231123-like event.
 The injected values of the source parameters of these two events are presented in Table~\ref{tab:gw_parameters}.
 In our analysis, we assume GR is the correct theory of gravity, thus the injected value for the Lorentz- and parity-violating parameter is $C=0$.
-The single-detector constraints are summarized in Table~\ref{tab:single_band_comparison}, the joint multi-band constraints for Network A (CE+ET+LISA+Taiji) and Network B (CE+ET+LISA+TianQin) are detailed in Table~\ref{tab:multiband_comparison}, and a comparative analysis against previous studies \cite{Zhang:2025kcw, Zhu:2023rrx, Wang:2021gqm, Gong:2023ffb, Wang:2025fhw} is visualized in Fig.~\ref{fig:comparison_with_previous_works}.
+The single-detector constraints are summarized in Table~\ref{tab:single_band_comparison}, the joint multiband constraints for Network A (CE+ET+LISA+Taiji) and Network B (CE+ET+LISA+TianQin) are detailed in Table~\ref{tab:multiband_comparison}, and a comparative analysis against previous studies \cite{Zhang:2025kcw, Zhu:2023rrx, Wang:2021gqm, Gong:2023ffb, Wang:2025fhw} is visualized in Fig.~\ref{fig:comparison_with_previous_works}.
+Note that the values represent 90\% credible upper bounds for models with negative power-law indices ($\beta_{\mu}=-1$ and $\beta_{\bar{\mu}}=-2$), and 90\% credible lower bounds for models with positive indices ($\beta_{\nu}=1, \beta_{\mu}=1, 3, \beta_{\bar{\nu}}=2, \beta_{\bar{\mu}}=2, 4$).